Mads Lauritsen

 Mads Lauritsen (born 14 April 1993) is a Danish former professional footballer who played as a centre-back.
-Most recently he played for Danish Superliga club Viborg FF.

 Career

+Lauritsen joined Vejle from Thisted in the summer of 2017.
+In May 2019, he signed a new contract with Vejle through the summer of 2021.

-On 24 August 2020 it was confirmed, that Lauritsen had returned to Viborg FF on a loan deal until the end of the season.
+On 24 August 2020, Lauritsen returned to Viborg on a loan deal until the end of the season.
 On 22 February 2021, he signed a permanent deal with Viborg until June 2022.

-On 9 May 2024, Lauritsen announced that he is retiring due to injuries.
+Lauritsen announced his retirement from football on 9 May 2024.
+He attributed the decision due to a history of injuries.